dsharpc/dsharpc.github.io/SparkMLFlights/README.md

         return self
 ```

+**Feature Engineering**

 It's important to note some variables aren't relevant for out prediction, such as those that happened after flight departure, eg. Arrival time at destination for flight of interest.
 However, this same variable might be relevant for our same flight's arrival previous to its departure time.
 We might be even interested in generating a 'time at airport' variable, which considers the time from landing to departure.
 We can do this by lagging rows for every flight tail number.
 This way we can 'track' the specific airplanes.

+Also, having categorical values such as Day and Time make our model much more complex as we would have to calculate n-1 parameters for each one.
+To avoid this, I will 'Bucketize' these columns into weeks and periods respectively.
+This way we can have week 1, week 2, week 3 and week 4 instead of days 1-31.
+This means our models will calculate 3 parameters instead of 30.
+The case for hours is analogous, I grouped the time variable into period of 4 hours each.
+Unfortunately, doing this same exercise for the Aiports or Airlines variables is not possible.
+Maybe they could be categorized by cost-levels (maybe expecting cheaper airlines to be late more often), but I do not have that knowledge now.
+Airports could probably be categorized by regions, where maybe regions with more extreme weather face more delays.

 We work on this next: